WGLab/doc-ANNOVAR/user-guide/filter.md

 ## CADD annotations

 CADD (Combined Annotation Dependent Depletion) is a score that is based on SVM on multiple other scores.
 One nice thing about it is that it assigns a score to each possible mutation in the human genome, therefore can evaluate non-coding variants as well as coding ones.
 The problem with this database is that the size is just too big (350GB in ANNOVAR format).
 However, several ANNOVAR users requested that I make it available through ANNOVAR, so that they can realistically use CADD in their exome sequencing studies.
 Therefore, I made the database available in Februray 2014 to ANNOVAR users.
-Download it by `-downdb cadd -buildver hg19`.
+Download it by `-downdb cadd -buildver hg19`, but before you download/use it, make sure that you have the appropriate license to use it (contact the authors themselves to obtain the license).
 Unfortunately I do not have the resources to make hg18 scores available.

 ```
 [kaiwang@biocluster ~/]$ annotate_variation.pl example/ex1.avinput humandb/ -filter -dbtype cadd -buildver hg19 -out ex1